As an Amazon Associate we earn from qualifying purchases.

 My Approach to Beer Battered Cheese Curds

 When it comes to making any deep-fried foods such as potatoes or cheese dishes, oil management is key.
-If you haven’t read our article on patatas bravas now is a good time to check it out.
-For the quick version when it comes to working with oil in this beer battered deep fried cheese curds recipe, here is what you should do:
+If you haven’t read our article on patatas bravas, now is a good time to check it out.
+For the quick version, when it comes to working with oil in this beer battered deep fried cheese curds recipe, here is what you should do:

 - Be safe – use a high walled, thick-bottomed pot for the oil.